xxhong/RestSharp/docs/usage/README.md

 }
 ```

 This example also demonstrates RestSharp's lightweight validation helpers.
 These helpers allow you to verify before making the request that the values submitted are valid.
 Read more about Validation here.

-All of the values added via AddParameter in this example will be submitted as a standard encoded form,
-similar to a form submission made via a web page.
-If this were a GET-style request (GET/DELETE/OPTIONS/HEAD),
-the parameter values would be submitted via the query string instead.
-You can also add header and cookie
-parameters with `AddParameter`.
+All the values added via AddParameter in this example will be submitted as a standard encoded form, similar to a form submission made via a web page.
+If this were a GET-style request (GET/DELETE/OPTIONS/HEAD), the parameter values would be submitted via the query string instead.
+You can also add header and cookie parameters with `AddParameter`.
 To add all properties for an object as parameters, use `AddObject`.
 To add a file for upload, use `AddFile` (the request will be sent as a multipart encoded form).
 To include a request body like XML or JSON, use `AddXmlBody` or `AddJsonBody`.